Design ToolsCase StudyClient Resources

 In popular systems and high-end laptops such as Apple MacBook Pro, which lacks a hard drive selection option, SSDs have replaced hard drives in inexpensive and older devices.

 The fact is that both SSDs and hard drives accomplish the same tasks: they store and open your computer's apps and confidential data.
-However, each type of storage has unique characteristics of its own.
-Why would you pick one over the other, and what makes them different?
+However, each type of storage has unique characteristics.
+Why would you pick one, and what makes them different?

 Advantages of using a hard drive for your computer